Vampire ground finch: Ecology

 by drinking the blood of other birds, chiefly the Nazca and blue-footed boobies, pecking at their skin with their sharp beaks until blood is drawn.
 Curiously, the boobies do not offer much resistance against this.
 It has been theorized that this behavior evolved from the pecking behavior that the finch used to clean parasites from the plumage of the booby.
 The finches also feed on eggs, stealing them just after they are laid and rolling them (by pushing with their legs and using their beak as a pivot) into rocks until they break.
-Finally guano and leftover fish from other predators additionally serve as diet options.
+Guano and leftover fish from other predators additionally serve as diet options.

-Vampire ground finches drinking more blood from season to season, preying on blood during dry seasons when seeds and other prey are scarce, and resuming omnivorous predation when the rainy season begins.
+Vampire ground finches drink more blood during dry seasons when seeds and other prey are scarce, resuming omnivorous predation when the rainy season begins.
 There were also significant variations in the intestinal microbial community structure.
-There was a clear and separation between vampire ground finches and other finches.
-Vampire ground finch birds have peptostreptococcacea and rich in intestinal microbial communities.
-Similarly, vampire bats are also creatures with peptostreptococcacea.
+There was a clear separation between vampire ground finches and other finches.
+Vampire ground finch birds have intestinal microbial communities rich in peptostreptococcaceae, similar to vampire bats.

-More conventionally for birds, but still unusual among Geospiza, they also take nectar from Galápagos prickly pear (Opuntia echios var. gigantea) flowers at least on Wolf Island.
+More conventionally for birds, but still unusual among Geospiza, they also take nectar from Galápagos prickly pear (Opuntia echios var. gigantea) flowers, at least on Wolf Island.
 The reason for these peculiar feeding habits is the lack of fresh water on these birds' home islands.
-Nonetheless, the mainstay of their diet is made up from seeds and invertebrates as in their congeners.
+Nonetheless, the mainstay of their diet is made up from seeds and invertebrates, as in their congeners.